 Whether you like it or not, databases are ubiquitous and, as a data scientist, you'll need to interact with them constantly.
 The Python SQL toolkit SQLAlchemy provides an accessible and intuitive way to query, build & write to SQLite, MySQL and Postgresql databases (among many others), all of which you will encounter in the daily life of a data scientist.
 Luckily, we just launched Introduction to Databases in Python, taught by Jason Myers, to help you master these concepts.
-In this course, you'll learn the basics of relational databases and why they're everywhere, along with how to interact with them for all your data scientific needs.
+In this course, you'll learn the basics of relational databases and why they're everywhere, along with how to interact with them for all your data science needs.

 Introduction to Databases in Python features 67 interactive exercises that combine high-quality video, in-browser coding, and gamification for an engaging learning experience from the comfort of your browser.